-If the test is returned as COVID-19 'not-detected', the person will receive a text message with their result.
+If the test is returned as COVID-19 'not-detected', the majority of people will receive a text message with their result.
+Where a mobile number is not available, the person will receive a telephone call from a CTC / referring clinician.
 The person will be asked to continue to restrict their movements, i.e. stay at home, not go to work, not have visitors in their house etc. for the remainder of the 14 days.
-This is because even though the test result is "not detected", the person may still develop COVID-19 anytime up to 14 days after the last date of contact with someone who has been diagnosed with coronavirus.
-If the person develops new symptoms before day 14, the person should contact their GP or the CTC call centre to arrange another test.
-The person will continue to receive active follow up daily text messages for 14 days.
+This is because even though the test result is "not detected", the person may still develop COVID-19 anytime up to 14 days after the last date of contact with someone who has been diagnosed with COVID-19.
+If the person develops new symptoms before day 14, the person should contact their GP or the CTC to arrange another test.
+The person will continue to receive active follow-up daily text messages for 14 days.